-In the process he became financially independent building up income from Internet Marketing plus promoting his own music online and creating marketing promotions for some others (like the setting the all time single day sales record at CD Baby while promoting Billy Burke’s CD).
+In the process he became financially independent building up income from internet marketing plus promoting his own music online while managing marketing promotions for some others (like the setting the all time single day sales record at CD Baby while promoting Billy Burke’s CD).

 Not only does he know his stuff, but John has replied personally to every email that I’ve ever sent him.

 The Insider Circle is already a good sized community that is very receptive and helpful with each other.
 John has a big presence in there, answering questions, interacting and providing new monthly trainings and coaching calls each month.

 The trainings take his concepts from the Music Marketing Manifesto and build on them; inside you’ll find more advanced strategies and techniques as well as cutting-edge ideas as they develop.